andrenepomuceno/particle.js/README.md

 ### Collisions

-A collision occurs when the distance between two particles is less than a minimal allowed distance.
+A collision occurs when the distance between two particles is less than a minimal allowed distance $d_min$.

 In the case of a collision between $P_1$ and $P_2$, the conservation of momentum and energy are applied: